Xuxa só para Baixinhos

-Xuxa só para Baixinhos is an audiovisual series on CDs, DVDs and Blu-ray released by singer and Brazilian television presenter Xuxa Meneghel.
+Xuxa só para Baixinhos (English: Xuxa Only for Little Ones), often abbreviated to XSPB, is an audiovisual series on CDs, DVDs, VHS and Blu-ray released by singer Brazilian television presenter Xuxa Meneghel.
 Currently, the series has thirteen volumes, with nine released by Som Livre and four, released by Sony Music.

-Initially released on VHS, the series began to be edited on DVD and later on Blu-ray with HD image.
-The ABPD awarded several volumes of Xuxa Só Para Baixinhos from the first album to volume 11, highlighting XSPB 1 with Diamond Disc for over 1,000,000 copies sold in Brazil.
+Initially released on VHS and CD, the series began to be edited and re-released on DVD and later on Blu-ray with HD image.
+The ABPD awarded several volumes of Xuxa só para Baixinhos from the first album to volume 11, highlighting XSPB 1 with Diamond Disc for over 1,000,000 copies sold in Brazil.

-Aimed at children, the audiovisual contains music video with subtitled songs, aimed at entertainment and educational development of children from 0 to 14 years.
+Aimed at children, the audiovisual series contains music videos with subtitled songs, aimed at entertainment and educational development of children from 0 to 5 years.

-Since the first issue released in 2000, the series has sold more than 8 million copies, and was nominated six times for the Latin Grammy Award for Best Latin Children's Album, winning twice in 2001 with Xuxa Só para Baixinhos 2 and in 2002 with the album Xuxa Só para Baixinhos 3.
+Since the first issue released in 2000, the series has sold more than 8 million copies, and was nominated six times for the Latin Grammy Award for Best Latin Children's Album, winning twice in 2001 with Xuxa só para Baixinhos 2 and in 2002 with the album Xuxa só para Baixinhos 3.

 In 2009, the versions on DVD were released in a commemorative box containing eight albums.
-In 2011, the XSPB 11 - Sustentabilidade became his first DVD with 3D technology, costing more than $1 million to Sony Music, becoming the most expensive album of the record label.
+In 2011, the XSPB 11 - Sustentabilidade became the first DVD with 3D technology, costing more than $1 million to Sony Music, becoming the most expensive album of the record label.